bchurchill/bahai-quotes/README.md

 ## Current State

 ***The initial bootstraping of this is work-in-progress.***  Right now I have a collection of quotes for use by the UNIX fortune program.
-By April 2015 I hope to have a minimal framework that others can expand on if they have any desire.
-If you're reading this after April 2015, I haven't met my goal and you should consider this project defunct.
+By August 2015 I hope to have a minimal framework that others can expand on if they have any desire.
+If you're reading this after August 2015, I haven't met my goal and you should consider this project defunct.

 ## Purpose